 The majority of MAGI Income Medi-Cal renewals are now handled electronically via an ex parte [means you don’t have to appear in person] review process.
 Specifically if a beneficiary’s information can be electronically verified through the Federal Hub, then the beneficiary is automatically renewed for a year which does not require any paperwork or verification to be completed by the beneficiary.

 As always, if the beneficiary has any change in circumstance, they must report that to the county within 10 days of the event or Medi-Cal might make a Federal Case of it!

 For beneficiaries whose information cannot be electronically verified through the Federal Hub, the counties now send the beneficiary a pre-populated renewal form (MC216) only asking them to provide the information that could not be verified.
 Therefore this new process minimizes the paperwork necessary to complete the beneficiary’s annual renewal.

 Scroll down and get more detail, where it says Redetermination of Eligibility, changes.

 Reply from Medi-Cal, about their asking for the most current information:

 Medi-Cal is a state program administered at the county level.
 DHCS is not able to make changes.
-Changes need to be reported to the human services agency of the county dhcs.ca.gov/CountyOffices in which they live.
-More contact information
+Your changes need to be reported to the human services agency of your county dhcs.ca.gov/CountyOffices .

 If you’ve found more information on redetermination, please put a link in the comments below.